TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/62 - 1 John/1 John 5/1 John 5.15.md

 ---

-and if we know that he heareth us whatsoever we ask, we know that we have the petitions which we have asked of him.
+And if we know that he listens to us, whatever we ask, we know that we have the petitions which we have asked of him.